mantidproject/mantid/docs/source/release/v3.10.0/sans.rst

 .. contents:: Table of Contents
    :local:

+ISIS SANS
+#########

+A new reduction backend was added.
+It improves considerably on performance, robustness and maintainability.
+Currently the new reduction backend can be used via a Python API, see `here <https://www.mantidproject.org/Scripting_SANS_Reductions_With_The_New_Reduction_Backend>`_  for more details how to use the new reduction backend via this API.

+One of the most noteable improvements of this new reduction backend is enhanced performance.

 Bug Fixes
 ---------
 - Fixed wrong first spectrum number for LARMOR.
 The first non-monitor spectrum number is 11, but it had been set to 10.